| (one synonym : Hypena simplicalis Zeller, 1852) HYPENINAE, EREBIDAE, NOCTUOIDEA | (donherbisonevans@yahoo.com) and Stella Crossley |

 Townsville, Queensland)

-The adult moth has pale brown forewings, each with a line from the middle of the hind-margin to 3/4 the way along the costa separating a paler marginal half, and a diffuse dark submarginal band.
+The adult moth has brown forewings, each with a line from the middle of the hind-margin to 3/4 the way along the costa separating a darker basal half from a paler marginal half, which contains a diffuse dark submarginal band.
 The hindwings are plain brown.
 The wingspan is about 2 cms.

 The species has been found in